arcs-njit-edu/Docs/docs/MIG/index.md

 - A small training job or inference script may only require `10–20` GB of GPU memory.
 - Running such a job on a `10gb` or `20gb` MIG instance will consume only a fraction of the SUs compared to using a full GPU.

-This is especially important if you’re working within a research group’s annual SU allocation on Wulver.

 **No Need to Reserve a Full GPU**:<br>
 Some jobs — like unit testing, data preprocessing with GPU acceleration, or light model inference — simply don’t need the full resources of an 80GB A100.
 MIG allows users to avoid bottlenecks and free up resources by choosing an appropriately sized instance.This is especially valuable when: